 With so many changes constantly taking place in the financial industry, at CJM we are dedicated to always staying ahead of anything that might impact our family of clients.
-One of the most recent changes is the end of the Stretch IRA.
+One of the most recent changes is the potential end of the Stretch IRA.

 According to Investment News, the Stretch IRA is simply defined as “an individual retirement account that’s inherited by a non-spouse beneficiary.”
 As an estate planning strategy, the Stretch IRA allows tax-deferred growth of an Individual Retirement Account (IRA) to be stretched out over the remaining life expectancy of non-spousal heirs.
 Depending on the age of the heir(s), this can allow the IRA to grow significantly, without having to take Required Minimum Distributions (RMDs) in the same way as a traditional IRA.